 In most cases, you can settle a case without a hearing by meeting with a DCWP Settlement Officer or accepting the conditions of an Offer of Settlement letter.
 Some Offers of Settlement will include information about curable violations (i.e., certain first-time violations that you can settle without penalty if you correct the violation within 30 days of the inspection and plead guilty).
 Read Curable Violations FAQs.

-Do you want to settle your Consumer Affairs summons?
+Do you want to settle your Consumer and Worker Protection summons?
 You can request an Offer of Settlement using your cell phone!
 Download flyer to view instructions.

 For more information about settlements, read Frequently Asked Questions – Settlements.